 Ensure that each class member treats every other class member with respect.

 Be natural, friendly, and warm.
-Every daughter of God needs love and understanding.
+Every son of God needs love and understanding.

 As a teacher in the Church, remember that each member, regardless of physical, mental, emotional, or social capacity, has the potential for growth toward exaltation.
 You have an obligation to help each individual learn gospel principles in your class.
 Remember the words of the Savior: “Inasmuch as ye have done it unto one of the least of these my brethren, ye have done it unto me” (Matthew 25:40).